lmgarvey/abacus/GitCommitMessages.md

 For all commits after 9 November, the main bullet will match the title on git's commit message.

+- [TK what did you do?]
+  - [TK when did you do it?]
+  - Cleaned up the NonBeadHitTest function

+- Cleaned up the back and forth buttons
+  - 31 January 2024 (happy new year!)
+  - Improved switching between previous and future saved states
+    - Condensed the work for changing between saved states into a single function
+    - Can now go back through multiple saved states, make modifications, and go forth to the "forward saved" states, with the modifications persisting as the most recent "previous saved" state
+    - Clicking the 'reset' button now clears the "prev" and "next" saved states, as if starting the app from scratch
+  - Modified CMakeLists.txt to account for an outdated version of CMake
+    - This is more of a band-aid than a solution, to get it working on my machine
 - Added freeze and go forth buttons
   - 13 November 2023
   - Added freeze button and its hit tests